 46. Sign up for Global Entry (or Nexus) to speed through customs when returning to the U.S.

-47. Sign up for STEP with the U.S. Embassy when traveling abroad.
-You will be notified of any issues.
+47. Sign up for STEP with the U.S. Embassy when traveling abroad and check international travel alerts and safety notices from the Embassy before you go.
+Once you sign up for STEP, you will be notified of any issues via email.

 49. Learn to go with the flow.
-Don’t get uptight or stressed out when things don’t go right or you will ruin what little time you have.
+Don’t get uptight or stressed out when things don’t go right or you will ruin what little time you have on your overseas trip.

 Now that you know the 50 things every international traveler should know, you’ll be much better prepared to handle yourself in any situation while traveling overseas.
-If you have additional things to add to the list, let me know about them in the comments.
+If you have additional things to add that we should know about overseas travel, let me know about them in the comments.